-You really can become the master of your time, accomplish what you intend, perform according to your abilities AND have a life with the time and energy for you value most.
-Your family.
-Your friends.
-Your community.
-Your faith.
-Your interests.
-Yourself.
+You really can become the master of your time, accomplish what you intend, perform according to your abilities AND have a life with the time and energy for you value most: Your family; Your friends; Your community; Your faith; Your interests.
+And Your Self.

 It really doesn’t have to be so hard!

-So, look around and take an objective look at what’s working and what’s not.
-What’s working is the key to overcoming what’s not.
+For starters, look around and take an objective look at what’s working and also what’s not.
+What’s working is the key to overcoming what’s not!